 - Quantify.
 Use word count to set goals – 500 words and then a break, for example.
 Track writing output over time in a spreadsheet.
 Use Joe’s Goals to keep track of habits in the long term.
 Some people, like me, are highly motivated by a sense of progress.

 - Silence.
 External noise can break your concentration.
-Try noise cancelling headphones (I use Bose), music (see Music for working), silent PC (See: Tools for writing: Silent PCs) or ear plugs (See In praise of earplugs).
+Try noise cancelling headphones (I use Bose), music (see Music for working), silent PC (See: Tools for writing: Silent PCs) or ear plugs.

 - Meditate to develop concentration and calmness.
 I find it helpful to meditate a little before I start work.
 It’s not easy for me but when I do it, I find it really helps.
 I sit in a quiet room, legs crossed and count my breaths.
-This guide may be a helpful place to start.
+The Headspace app may be a helpful place to start.

 - Treats.
 I like tea (See Tools for writing: A nice cup of tea).
 Other people prefer cigarettes, Jaffa cakes or whatever.
 I would just be wary of too many sugary treats because they can cause a sugar crash later.
 You end up borrowing energy from yourself.